 Juliana Krohn is a M.A. candidate at the MA Program for Peace Studies at the University of Innsbruck.
 She holds a Bachelor’s degree in German Studies and Law.
 Currently based in Innsbruck, she works at the climbing centre and as a freelance photographer.
 She is a board member of the Peace Studies Fund e.V., an association focused on fundraising for scholarships for peace students.
 Juliana worked for the Munich Literature Festival, the Goethe-Institute Israel and volunteered with Refugio München, a counselling centre for refugees and victims of torture.

 Fatma Haron studied at the Universities Bochum, Augsburg, Frankfurt/ Main and Granada.
-After graduating with the thesis ‘Challenges and Opportunities of Transitional Justice – Turkey and the Peace Process’ she moved to Ankara and worked as a Research Assistant in an independent Think Tank and researched on the Peace Process in Turkey.
+After graduating with the thesis entitled ‘Challenges and Opportunities of Transitional Justice – Turkey and the Peace Process’ she moved to Ankara and worked as a Research Assistant in an independent think tank and researched on the peace process in Turkey.
 Currently she is a PhD candidate and research assistant at the University of Innsbruck.
 Her research tackles with social and political remittances.

-Isabelle Guibert is a lecturer based in Innsbruck.
-She teaches languages (French, Spanish), peace studies and conflict transformation.
-As a facilitator, her deepest aspiration is to create a hospitable space for her students/participants to connect to their self and discover their potentials.
-For years she has taken part in diverse projects in South America and Africa.
-Among her research interests are language(s); writing as a means of (self-)exploration and expression; trauma and memory.
-She studied at the universities of Nantes, Oxford and Innsbruck, and holds an MA in English studies and an MA in Peace Studies.
+Isabelle Guibert is a lecturer based in Innsbruck and cooperating in diverse projects in Africa, South America, and France.
+She teaches in the field of languages, peace and conflict transformation.
+As a facilitator, her deepest aspiration is to create a hospitable space for her course participants to connect to their self and discover their potentials.
+Her main focus lays on trauma work; forms of communication and expression; unconventional and peace education.
+She studied in Nantes, Oxford and Innsbruck and holds an MA in English studies and an MA in Peace Studies.

 Lena-Maria Drummer conducts her research on self-unfolding in Islam as part of her master thesis.
 She is currently pursuing her M.A.
 Degree in Peace and Conflict Studies at the University of Innsbruck.
 Lena-Maria lived and worked in the NGO sector in Egypt, where she became a cross-cultural facilitator.
 Her aim is to bridge differences and overcome misunderstandings using elicitive conflict transformation tools, such as theater.
 She focuses specifically on the relationship between Europe and the MENA region, as well as between Muslims and non-Muslims in her home country Germany.

-Rana Haroun graduated from the MA Program in Peace Studies at the University of Innsbruck in 2015.
-Her research focused on Aikido and Nonviolent Communication, and her thesis was published as a book: "The Embodiment of Nonviolent Communication Principles in Aikido: an elicitive approach to conflict transformation."
-Since her graduation, she has been working in the U.S., coaching high school students from all walks of life with developing the skills and knowledge necessary to successfully plan their academic and professional future.
+Rana Haroun graduated from the M.A. program in Peace Studies in July 2015.
+Their thesis, “The Embodiment of Non-Violent Communication Principles in Aikido,” has been published by LAP LAMBERT Academic Publishing in February 2016.
+Since graduating from Innsbruck, they have been living in Minnesota (U.S.A.), coaching high school student from all walks of life with the skills and knowledge necessary to successfully plan their academic and professional future.

 Shibani Pandya graduated from the MA Program in Peace Studies at the University of Innsbruck in November 2013.
 Her research focused on the ways myths and stories promote rape culture and gender stereotypes, particularly in Hindu mythology.
 She has since continued her work with challenging norms that encourage gender based violence through research projects, programmes and discussions through her work with UN Women and other grassroots, local organisations in Singapore.